-The Company's proprietary environmentally friendly Green-Jet® dry-wetcleaning machine not only cleans garments efficiently, but also eliminates the use of perchloroethylene (Perc) in the dry cleaning process, thereby eliminating the health and environmental concerns that Perc poses to customers and their landlords.
+The Company's proprietary environmentally friendlyGreen-Jet® dry-wetcleaning machine not only cleans garments efficiently, but also eliminates the use of perchloroethylene (Perc) in the dry cleaning process, thereby eliminating the health and environmental concerns that Perc poses to customers and their landlords.
 It also alleviates flammability, odor and cost issues inherent in alternative solvents and cleaning processes.
 In May 2005, patents were granted to the Company from the United States to protect this innovative approach to garment cleaning.
-Patents from other countries are still pending.
 In August 2003, the Company introduced its Multi-Jet® dry cleaning machine which uses a number of environmentally safe solvents.

 The products sold by the Company are positioned and priced to appeal to customers in each of the high-end, mid-range and value priced markets.
 These products are offered under a wide range of price points to address the needs of a diverse customer base.
 Suggested prices for most of the Company's products range from approximately \$5,000 to \$100,000.
 The products supplied by the Company afford the Company's customers a "one-stop shop" for commercial and industrial laundry and dry cleaning machines, boilers and accessories.
 By providing "one-stop" shopping, the Company believes it is better able to attract and support potential customers who can choose from the Company's broad product line.
-Product and parts sales accounted for approximately 97% and 96% of revenues in fiscal 2007 and 2006, respectively.
+Product and parts sales accounted for approximately 97% of revenues in fiscal 2008 and 2007.